 Every morning I felt like I had woken up in a complete nightmare.

 When I went to the USA to be an au pair in 2006 I got extremely depressed.
 I don’t remember much from this time, but I know I felt very disoriented, desperate and in a complete shock.
 I had just turned 18 and never spent much time away from home.
 Even though I had always been very independent.. this was too much for me.
 Too far out of my comfort zone.
-I almost felt as if a big part of me had died and was mourning my life I had left behind.
-I know this sounds extreme, but I’m sure that anyone who has experienced this knows what I’m talking about.
 The emotions were intense.
 I kept asking myself “What the hell have you done?!”.
-I will never forget that feeling of waking up every morning and feeling like I had woken up in a complete nightmare.
+Never will I forget that feeling of waking up every morning and feeling like I had woken up in a complete nightmare.
 I wanted to go back to sleep.

 Looking back I should have handled things completely different.
 For one I should never have stayed alone with the kids.
 It wasn’t responsible as I was feeling so completely out of it.
 I also should have talked to the agency and my host family.
 I’m pretty sure they knew something was wrong but I was their first au pair and I think they had no idea what I was feeling or what to do about it.